Singapore needs ‘best possible leadership’ and ‘solidly united population’ to get through COVID-19 and beyond: PM Lee

 SINGAPORE: Singapore needs the “best possible leadership” and a “solidly united population” that gives its chosen leaders full support to get through COVID-19 and its resulting economic consequences, said the People’s Action Party (PAP) secretary-general Lee Hsien Loong on Wednesday (Jul 1).

-In an address posted on Facebook, the Prime Minister said: “The government that you elect will have its hands full.
+In an address posted on the PAP's Facebook page, the Prime Minister said: “The government that you elect will have its hands full.
 It must continue fighting the virus and keep Singaporeans safe.

 “It must save jobs and businesses so that our people can continue to make a living.
 It must persevere with our long term plans so Singaporeans can still look forward to a better future.”